AISysRev -- LLM-based Tool for Title-abstract Screening

-\textbf{Boundary Excludes (n=17)} refer to papers where the task or context is undeniably related to software engineering, yet the empirical evidence pertaining to time pressure seems very unlikely based on the abstract.
-Often these are papers where time pressure is mentioned in the motivational or background part of the abstract.
-For example, \cite{shahzeidi2025hybrid} contains the sentence: "[Technical Debt] problems sometimes arise for reasons such as the time pressure the development team is under to ensure timely delivery," which in isolation could indicate that the paper provides evidence on time pressure.
-However, when examining the context, we find that this sentence is located in the background part of the abstract.
-Furthermore, when reading the abstract further, we find a sentence: "This paper proposes a prediction model called QuantumPSO-LSTM together with the Bidirectional Encoder Representations from Transformers (BERT) word embedding method to identify and classify source code annotations."
-After reading this, and after having experience of screening thousands of papers on the topic, we conclude that it is highly unlikely that this paper presents any empirical evidence on time pressure.
-Nevertheless, LLM models often mistakenly include this paper and provide explanations such as: "The paper discusses time pressure in the context of software engineering, specifically mentioning how time pressure on the development team can lead to technical debt."
+\textbf{Boundary Excludes (n=17)} are papers where the task or context is undeniably related to SE, yet the empirical evidence related to time pressure seems very unlikely based on the abstract.
+Often these papers mention time pressure as motivation or background.
+For example, \cite{shahzeidi2025hybrid} contains the sentence: "[Technical Debt] problems sometimes arise for reasons such as the time pressure the development team...", which in isolation could indicate that the paper provides evidence on time pressure.
+However, when examining the context, we found that this sentence is given as background for the main contribution of the paper: "This paper proposes a prediction model called QuantumPSO-LSTM together with the Bidirectional Encoder Representations from Transformers (BERT) word embedding method to identify and classify source code annotations."
+Having experience of screening thousands of papers on the topic, we believe it is highly unlikely that this paper presents any empirical evidence on time pressure.
+Nevertheless, LLMs frequently misclassify these papers and provide explanations such as: "The paper discusses time pressure in the context of software engineering, specifically mentioning how time pressure on the development team can lead to technical debt."

-\textbf{Clear Excludes (n=107)} consist of studies that, although rigorous in their examination of time pressure, do not pertain to software engineering tasks.
-For instance, research conducted in fields such as medicine or aviation, regardless of the strength of empirical evidence, falls outside the scope of our review.
-In our SLR on time pressure, there exists a difficulty in effectively filtering relevant papers using keyword-based searches.
-This results in a substantial number of papers being easy excludes.
-For example, already from the title of the paper \cite{oncu2025ai} "AI-powered standardized patients: evaluating ChatGPT-4o's impact on clinical case management in intern physicians," it is evident that this paper is not about software engineering.
+\textbf{Clear Excludes (n=107)} consist of studies that, in part, although rigorous in their examination of time pressure, do not pertain to SE tasks.
+For instance, research conducted in fields such as medicine or aviation fall outside the scope of our review.
+In our SR on time pressure, there exists a difficulty in effectively filtering relevant papers using keyword-based searches, resulting in a substantial number of papers being easy excludes.
 Both LLMs and humans accurately exclude these papers, and it is indeed the volume of these papers where LLMs could make a useful contribution.